 - When the property is duly registered, the new title is noted, showing the buyer as the registered legal owner of the property.
 The buyer is now able to sell the property if they choose.
 It is important to put your original title in a safe place as it’s the most critical document related to your property ownership.
 Typically your lawyer can retain the title in their archives if desired.
 In addition, this original title is necessary if you decide to sell your property in the future!

 Purchasing as an Individual vs a Corporation (Sociedade Anonima, S.A.)

-Buying under your personal name instead of a corporation is based on your intended use of the property and your overall goals with your investment.
+Buying property in Nicaragua under your personal name instead of a corporation is based on your intended use of the property and your overall goals with your investment.
 The best thing you can do is sit down with a real estate lawyer and discuss your plans for the property with them.
 They can give you expert advice on the process that’s right for your specific circumstances.